jckuester/weather-station/README.md

 * Idea and code of this [CO2 Prometheus exporter](https://github.com/larsp/co2monitor)
 has been an inspiration and starting point for this project.

-* All that hard work of reverse engineering the protocols and finding the correct decodings has been done [by the Pimatic project](https://github.com/pimatic/rfcontroljs).
+* All that hard work of reverse engineering the protocols and finding the correct decodings has been already done [by the Pimatic project](https://github.com/pimatic/rfcontroljs).